iterative/dvc/README.rst

 #. `Workflow Management Systems <https://en.wikipedia.org/wiki/Workflow_management_system>`_.
 DVC is a workflow
    management system designed specifically to manage machine learning experiments.
 DVC is built on top of Git.

+#. `DAGsHub <https://dagshub.com/>`_ Is a Github equivalent for DVC - pushing your Git+DVC based repo to DAGsHub will give you a high level dashboard of your project, including DVC pipeline and metrics visualizations, as well as links to DVC managed files if they are in cloud storage.

 Contributing
 ============
 Contributions are welcome!
 Please see our `Contributing Guide <https://dvc.org/doc/user-guide/contributing/>`_ for more